top of page

 How do I play your MultiTracks?

-MultiTracks For Worship come in high quality, lossless WAV format and can be loaded into any major DAW software such as Ableton Live, LogicPro, Pro Tools, Cubase, Studio One and others.
-We also recommend the free WorshipSong Band app from our friends at WorshipSong or Prime from our friends at Loop Community.
+MultiTracks For Worship come in high quality, lossless WAV format and can be loaded into any major DAW software such as Ableton Live, LogicPro, Pro Tools, Cubase, Studio One, Prime (from Loop Community) and others.

 How do I split the audio output?